-- Technicalities attached to Project Management and Significance of Quality Consideration - Project management methodologies tools and techniques, supplemented with examples from case studies - The importance of Efficient HR team and role of Communication in executing Projects. - Managing Risks in Project Management
+- Technicalities attached to Project Management and Significance of Quality Consideration - Project management methodologies tools techniques. and supplemented with examples from case studies - The importance of Efficient HR team and role of Communication in executing Projects. - Managing Risks in Project Management